Cleaach/threads/README.md

 This is a simple online forum web application where communities can share their ideas and opinions with one another.
 Users can create accounts to post threads and comments, all with a simple, intuitive user experience and CRUD operations available to owners of the threads and comments.

+## Features

+Users can:
+1. read all threads;
+2. read all comments on all threads;
+3. sign up for and log into accounts;
+4. write their own threads;
+5. comment on any thread; and
+6. edit or delete their thread after creation.

 ## Technologies Used

 ### Frontend